EconPapers

 No 30405, NBER Working Papers from National Bureau of Economic Research, Inc

-Abstract: We study the medium- and long-run impacts of the Canada Self-Sufficiency Project (SSP) Plus program, which randomly offered intensive employment support services for up to three years to long-term welfare recipients eligible for temporary work subsidies.
-We examine whether this intervention – aiming to address both economic and psychosocial barriers faced by the poor in finding and retaining desirable employment – led to long-run changes in individuals’ socioeconomic trajectories.
-We link study participants to their federal tax and employer-employee matched records for up to 20 years after random assignment.
-The intensive services treatment led to a 20-27 percent increase in participants’ annual earnings over the 20-year period and increases in full-time employment throughout the first decade post-intervention.
-As possible mechanisms, individuals engage in more job search and job-to-job transitions and obtain jobs paying higher wages and in higher paying firms.
+Abstract: We study the medium- and long-run impacts of the Canada Self-Sufficiency Project (SSP) Plus program, which randomly offered intensive employment support services for up to three years to long-term welfare recipients eligible for temporary earnings subsidies.
+We examine whether this intervention—designed to address both economic and psychosocial barriers to finding and retaining desirable employment—produced long-run changes in individuals’ socioeconomic trajectories.
+We link study participants to high-frequency survey data and to their federal tax and employer-employee matched records for up to 20 years following random assignment.
+The intensive services treatment resulted in a 20–27 percent increase in participants’ annual earnings over the 20-year period and sustained increases in full-time employment during the first decade post-intervention.
+As potential mechanisms, treated individuals engaged in more job search and job-to-job transitions and secured employment in higher-wage jobs and at higher-paying firms.

 JEL-codes: I3 J22 (search for similar items in EconPapers)